brainbolt/books/all/long_distance_real_estate_investing.md

 - **BRRRR**: Buy, rehab, rent, refinance, repeat
 - Refinancing after upgrading and appraisal can allow you to pull out more money in the process. (cash out refinance?)

+## Chapter 10: Maximize ROI

+_"Never invest in a business your can't understand"_ - Warren Buffet

+### Big lots equal big opportunity
+- In terms of creative construction endeavors, two things that create opportunities are:
+    1. Raised foundations
+    2. Big backyards

+#### Additional detached units
+- New structures can significantly increase value

+#### Walls
+- Knocking down or putting up walls can add value
+    - To create a more modern feel in an older house
+    - To connect a master bedroom to a large hallway closet

+### Buying bad houses in nice areas
+- Location is often the most important criteria for a buyer
+- If you can rehab well, this may be a god option

+### Increase success with bad houses
+- There are three factors that typically lead to the opportunity to purchase at a deal:
+    1. Market distress: too much supply
+    2. Property distress
+    3. Owner distress: financial, emotional, or mental struggles that motivate the owner to sell.
+- Categories 2 and 3 are the most common when targeting bad houses

+#### Areas with a lack of inventory that buyers want
+- Can be a great way to target areas likely to appreciate, the houses are likely to be outdated.
+- If you can purchase an undesirable property in an area with high demand and convert it to a desirable property - good.

+#### "Over-upgrading"
+- Don't upgrade your property so that it is nicer than the surrounding homes.
+- It is easier to make this mistake when investing out of state
+- Look at comparable properties selling in the area to avoid this pitfall.